 » Responsiveness to local teacher interests

 » Best practices based on research and classroom experience

 STEMteachersNYC was founded in 2011 by a group of physics teachers as a local affiliate of the American Modeling Teachers Association.
 The founders and the current coordinators of STEMteachersNYC are almost all teachers who had participated in 3-week summer Modeling Instruction Workshops and adopted Modeling Instruction in their teaching.

 The impact of these workshops is significant.
-Since 2012, we have presented well over 80 workshops that have attracted a total attendance of 1500 to intensive professional development experiences on their own time on the weekend or in the summer.
+Since 2012, we have presented over 175 workshops that have attracted over 3500 teachers to intensive professional development experiences on their own time on the weekend or in the summer.
 During 2013-14, STEMteachersNYC adopted by-laws, established a board of trustees, and submitted the application for tax-exempt status.
 In the 2014-15 academic year, the IRS approved our application for tax-exempt, 501(c)(3) status, and we doubled the number of weekend workshops.
-Our long-term goal is to reach 10% of the region’s 21,000 STEM teachers and impact over 250,000 students.
+Our long-term goal is to reach 25% of the region’s 21,000 STEM teachers and impact over 250,000 students.